 It can withstand temperatures of up to 500 degrees and has the impeccable heat distribution and retention that Le Creuset is famed for.
 Its tight-fitting braising lid helps your food retain moisture and come out super juicy and tender.

-If you're looking for a high-quality braiser that'll last a lifetime—and beyond—we recommend Le Creuset's enameled cast-iron braiser (view at Amazon).
+If you're looking for a high-quality braiser that'll last a lifetime—and beyond—we recommend Le Creuset's Enameled Cast Iron Braiser.
 It's a sturdy pan that distributes heat evenly no matter what you're cooking.
-If you're on a budget, the Lodge's enamel cast-iron casserole pan (view at Amazon) is the next best thing.
-It's a quality piece of equipment that distributes heat evenly.
+If you're on a budget, Lodge's Enamel Cast Iron Casserole Pan is the next best thing—a quality piece of equipment that distributes heat evenly.

 What to Look for in a Braising Pan